 What to wear for family beach photos?

 Considerations: before settling on your wardrobe for the photo session, you'll want to decide with your family if you plan on getting in the water (even if just ankle deep).
-You'll also want to keep the weather in mind for when deciding your outfit.
+We're more than happy to join you in the water to get some truly unique portraits!

-Another important aspect of your beach attire is the color scheme you choose.
+Now, the most important aspect of your beach attire: the color scheme you choose.
 Colors are important for family photography, as they help emphasize family ties and express mood and emotion.
-Two popular color schemes for family portraits are monochromatic colors and complementary colors.
+Here's a few color schemes that are traditionally used for family photography:

-Monochromatic colors: these are probably the most common color patterns for family photoshoots.
+Monochromatic colors are commonly used in family photoshoots.
 These are easy to create because a monochromatic color pattern only includes one color.
 This color scheme includes different tones from the same hue.
 Take this family for example; the husband and wife are following a monochromatic color scheme by wearing different shades of the same hue (blue, in this case).
-The end result is a color that not only contrasts them from their background, but also expresses their familial ties.
+The end result is a color that not only contrasts them from their background, but also expresses their family bonds.

 Complementary colors on the other hand, combine colors from opposite ends of the color wheel.
 This color scheme contrasts well, and can be a great choice for extended families or families with children.
 In this image, mom and dad have chosen to color contrast with their children using the complementary colors orange and teal.
-Personally, I think complementary colors are a very interesting and bold way to make your family portraits pop.
+Personally, I think complementary colors are a very interesting and bold way to make your family portraits pop, like this family did.